tillzacher/neural-QR/README.md

 ## How it Works

 Key idea: **ControlNet locks structure** where scanners need it, while the model paints everything else.
-The tiered noise keeps the "math bits" readable and the "art bits" expressive.
+The tiered noise keeps the code bits readable and the art bits expressive.

 ---

 ## Install
 > Requires **Python 3.10+** and a recent **PyTorch** build (CUDA 11.8+ for NVIDIA, MPS for Apple Silicon).
 Disk space ~8–12 GB for models/caches depending on checkpoints.

-> **Note:** Model names/checkpoints are configurable in this repo.
-If you prefer SDXL vs SD1.5 or a specific QR-focused ControlNet, set that in the config/flags below.
+**1) Install Dependencies**

+**2) Download Model Checkpoints**
+- ControlNet Checkpoints are downloaded automatically assuming huggingface token is set.
+By default from [monster-labs](https://huggingface.co/monster-labs/control_v1p_sd15_qrcode_monster/commits/main/v2).
+Shoutout to @monster-labs for sharing this great model!
+Other controlnets can be passed into the function call under the `controlnet_model_id` parameter.
+- Stable Diffusion Checkpoints: Stable Diffusion 1.5 Checkpoints have to be provided in diffusers format.
+Place them in the `models/` folder and referr to this folder in the `model_id` input parameter.

 ---

 ## Quickstart

-**1) Minimal Run** — generate an artistic QR for a URL with a style prompt.

-**2) Automatic Prompting** — let the built-in prompt mixer blend styles.

-**3) Parameter Sweep** — find the sweet spot.

-**4) Animate the Diffusion**
+In the `entry.ipynb` notebook, you will find example function calls that demonstrate how to use the library.
+Output images will be saved to the `output_images/` folder.

+_Tip:_ In `output_images/temp/`, you can find intermediate images from the diffusion process for debugging or just to see how the model is progressing step-by-step.
+Just open the `latest_intermediate.png` file in a extra vscode tab.

+## Scannability Checklist
+Because beautiful but broken isn’t a win.

+- **QR Error Correction**: Use appropriate level (M or Q is a good starting point).
+- **Creative Zone**: Keep a clean margin around the code (at least 4 modules).
+- **Prompt Adherence**: Guides how much the model follows your prompt.
+Choose values between 7-15.
+- **controlNet Strength**: Adjusts how closely the QR structure is followed.
+Choose values between 0.7-2.0.
+Usually, prompt adherence and controlNet strength describe a trade-off between creativity and scannability.

+- **Steps**: More steps = more detail, but slower processing.
+20-50 is a good range.

+See github pages page for interactive demo where the key parameters can be adjusted live:

 ---

-## Inputs Supported
+## Supported Inputs
 - **URL / Text** – Any link or plain text payload
 - **Wi-Fi** – `WIFI:S:<ssid>;T:<WEP|WPA|nopass>;P:<password>;H:<true|false>;`
 - **vCard** – `BEGIN:VCARD…END:VCARD` (name, phone, email, org, etc.)